mstorsjo/llvm-mingw/README.md

   the dllimport attributes.
 - The C++ libraries ([libcxxabi](http://libcxxabi.llvm.org/), [libcxx](http://libcxx.llvm.org/)) can only be linked statically at the moment.
-- The C++ libraries and unwinder aren't built with exceptions support for ARM64 target at the moment.
-(The toolchain and libraries themselves do support it though.)
 - The ARM64 target doesn't support thread local variables.

 Additionally, one may run into other minor differences between GCC and clang.